Rules & Classes

 • Animals exhibited must be sired by a Registered Normande bull and be at least 50% Normande genetics.

-• IF ANIMALS ARE NOT YET REGISTERED THERE WILL BE REGISTRATION APPLICATIONS AVAILABLE AT THE SHOW AND CAN BE SUBMITTED TO THE NANA REGISTRY SECRETARY BEFORE 11:00 AM THE DAY OF THE SHOW.
+• IF ANIMALS ARE NOT YET REGISTERED THERE WILL BE REGISTRATION APPLICATIONS AVAILABLE AT THE SHOW AND CAN BE SUBMITTED TO THE NANA REGISTRY SECRETARY BEFORE THE START OF THE SHOW.

 ENTRY FORMS (See below.)

-Entry deadline: AUGUST 31, 2025 and there is no entry fee.
+Entry deadline: SEPTEMBER 1, 2026 and there is no entry fee.
 Entries will be accepted up until time of show for a late fee of $5.00/animal.
-This rule will be strictly inforced for 2025!
+This rule will be strictly inforced!
 Submit your entries using the online entry form, print out a form and submit via the email below or print out and snail mail your entries to:

 JUDGING